samsucik/swing-music/README.md

 # Using Mixxx
 ## Organising music
-Use the `grouping` tag (TIT1) to categorise music as Lindy, Blues, bad, etc. Also, BPM :-)
+Use the `grouping` tag (TIT1) to categorise music as Lindy, Blues, bad, etc. Also, BPM, bitrate, duration... :-)

 ## BPM Analysis
-Go to `Analyze` tab, select songs and start analysis (adds BPM info)
+Go to `Analyze` tab, select songs and start analysis (adds BPM info).
+Double-check because Mixxx generally does a poor job analysing BPM in swing music: Right click > `Properties` > `BPM` and check the BPM manually.

 ## DJ-ing
 1. Start Mixxx